 These areas of expertise balance the values of the organization, ensure cultural and geographical representation and identify skills that will assist in expanding APTN’s presence in the ever-evolving media environment.
 Past experience on a board of directors, while not necessary, will be beneficial.

-The board communicates in English and each meeting involves the substantial reading of reports.
+The board communicates mostly in English and each meeting involves the substantial reading of reports.

 Term(s) of Office: Directors will be elected for up to a three-year term and may sit for a maximum of two consecutive terms.

-The board of directors meet at least four times per year typically in Winnipeg, Manitoba.
-Additional meetings may be by teleconference and directors are expected to participate in one or two board committees which meet by phone or at board meetings.
+The board of directors meet at least four times per year typically in Winnipeg, Man., COVID-19 restrictions permitting.
+Additional meetings may be held by video or teleconference and directors are expected to participate in one or two board committees, which meet virtually, by phone or at board meetings.

 Travel and accommodations for meetings are arranged and covered by APTN.